+Policy:

 Internal controls shall be designed, implemented and evaluated based on the ability of the controls to provide reasonable assurance for compliance with applicable requirements in a cost effective manner.

-The OMB Circular A-133 Compliance Supplement provides assistance in complying with and audit requirements by identifying types of compliance requirements and describing for each, the objective of internal control and certain characteristics of internal control that, when present and operating effectively, may ensure compliance with program requirements.
+The Office of Management and Budget (OMB) Compliance Supplement provides assistance in complying with internal control and audit requirements by identifying types of compliance requirements and describing for each, the objective of internal control and certain characteristics of internal control that, when present and operating effectively, may ensure compliance with program requirements.
 The guidance, however, is not intended as a “checklist of required internal controls characteristics.”
 Judgment will need to be exercised in determining the most appropriate and cost effective internal control in a given environment or circumstance to provide reasonable assurance for compliance with program requirements.

 The types of compliance requirements are primarily described in Parts 3 and 6 of the Compliance Supplement.
-Part 3 provides fourteen types of compliance requirements that it identifies as being generic to most federal programs that are administered by entities subject to the audit requirements of OMB Circular A-133.
-Part 6 describes internal control characteristics for thirteen of these fourteen types of compliance requirements (all except those pertaining to special tests and provisions).
-These characteristics, which are provided in Appendix I to this manual, are organized within the framework of the five components of internal control presented by the COSO Report discussed in Section 2.1 of this manual.
-The five components of internal control are:
+Part 3 provides fourteen types of compliance requirements that it identifies as being generic to most federal programs that are administered by entities subject to the audit requirements of 2 CFR Part 200, Subpart F. Part 6 describes internal control characteristics for thirteen of these fourteen types of compliance requirements (all except those pertaining to special tests and provisions).
+These characteristics are organized within the five components of internal control presented by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework discussed in Section 2.1 General Internal Control Requirements, in this manual.

+Five Components of Internal Control

+The five components of internal control are as follows.

-Control Environment.
+Control Environment

 According to the COSO Report, the control environment “sets the tone of an organization and influences the control consciousness of its people.”
 It provides structure and discipline, and forms the foundation for all other components of internal control.

+Risk Assessment

-Risk Assessment.
-Risk assessment refers to the “identification, analysis, and management of risks relevant to the preparation of financial statements that are fairly presented in conformity with (or another comprehensive basis of accounting).”
+Risk assessment refers to the “identification, analysis, and management of risks relevant to the preparation of financial statements that are fairly presented in conformity with generally accepted accounting principles [GAAP] (or another comprehensive basis of accounting).”

-Control Activities.
+Control Activities

 Control activities are the policies and procedures that help ensure that management’s directives are carried out.

-Information and Communication.
+Information and Communication

 The identification, capture and exchange of information in a form and timeframe that enables people to carry out their responsibilities.

+Monitoring

-Monitoring.
-In relation to the COSO report and SAS 78, monitoring refers to the process used to assess the quality of internal control performance over time.
+In relation to the COSO report, monitoring refers to the process used to assess the quality of internal control performance over time.

-Authority:
+Reference:

-OMB Circular A-133 Compliance Supplement Part 6
+OMB Compliance Supplement (Appendix XI to 2 CFR Part 200)

-Last Update: April 1, 2014
+Last Update: October 1, 2023